lthms/soap.coffee-lthms/site/posts/Coqffi-1-0-0.md

 forall (a : Type), Type`{.coq}.

-It is possible to provide a “model” for a type using the `coq_model` annotation, for instance for reasoning purposes.
-For instance, we can specify that a type is equivalent to a `list`.
+It is possible to provide a “model” for a type using the `coq_model` annotation, for instance, for reasoning purposes.
+That is, we can specify that a type is equivalent to a `list`.

 ```ocaml